ICT381/ict381-lab-notes/LAB_4B.md

     sudo apt install nodejs -y
     ```

-3. Navigate to the myReactApp directory.
+3. Ensure that you are still at myReactApp folder.

     ```bash
     cd /home/ubuntu/myReactApp